soldag/SMM-CompromisedAccountDetection/README.md

 The app needs a dataset containing tweets that can be used as negative samples and for demo mode.
 It can be created by using our crawling command-line tool (see [CLI Reference](docs/cli.md)).

 ```
-# Starts the web app with default parameters.
+# Starts the web app with default parameters
 python app.py
 ```